 HAEL is a Northern Kentucky recording artist and music engineering student, who also loves to capture the magic of nature and fantasy through photography, writing, painting, and building miniatures.
 Model Lady Elora Lionheart is a character performer, artist, aerialist and costumer who has modeled with Katalyst talent agency.
 The two sisters are very excited to be featured in this issue of Rose Red Review.

-Edwin Henry has been writing since 2012.
-He studied Creative Writing at College of Idaho and completed his Bachelor of Arts in Creative Writing through Southern New Hampshire University.
-He has a keen interest in the grotesque, sublime, and the strange magic of the surreal when they mix together.
-He currently lives in Idaho.
-A sample of his portfolio and work can be found on his website: edwinhenryjr.com
+Evelyn Henry has been writing since 2012.
+She studied Creative Writing at College of Idaho and completed her Bachelor of Arts in Creative Writing through Southern New Hampshire University.
+She has a keen interest in the grotesque, sublime, and the strange magic of the surreal when they mix together.
+She currently lives in Idaho.

 Christian Holt is currently enrolled at the University of Wisconsin’s MFA program in fiction.
 His work has appeared or is upcoming in Gargoyle, 7X7, The Bold Italic, The San Francisco Chronicle, and The Huffington Post.